Credit Card Processing

 - The contract must include the language in section .120 below, “Contract Language for Third Parties.”

 In accordance with PPM Chapter 3415, credit card information is protected and considered under the Information Security Plan.
 All credit card information is to be treated as Confidential data and is to be handled appropriately.
-In accordance with PCI DSS, all employees involved in processing credit card transactions and the support of the cardholder data environment (CCNet) must be trained on appropriate data handling procedures.
+In accordance with PCI DSS, all employees involved in processing credit card transactions and the support of the cardholder data environment (CCNet) must be trained annually on the appropriate procedures.

 All new employees, including students, are to undergo a background check before they can process credit card transactions.
 This screening can consist of verifying the potential hires previous employment or references and is not required for employees who only handle one credit card at a time.
 The Division of Financial Services and the Office of Information Security & Compliance are responsible for conducting training sessions for all personnel who work with credit card transactions.
 Please contact the Division of Financial Services (785) 532-6211 or the Office of Information Security & Compliance (785) 532-2540, if you have questions regarding these sessions.